gcharot/Zabbix/zapache/README.md

 sending key :  apache[408]  - value :  0
 ```

 Debug show what values will be sent to zabbix, as send_to_zabbix is 0 nothing will be sent.
-Execute the same command again after 1 minute you should have the delta.
+Execute the same command again after one minute you should have the delta values.

 __CAUTION__ : As zapache is based on logtail, the first execution will parse you entire log !